Shadows are Bicategorical Traces: Shadows vs. Traces

-Since the objects in $\Cocone(\B,\D)$ are pseudofunctors, the commutativity in \cref{eq:cocone} and \cref{eq:cocone morphism} hold up to appropriate choices of natural isomorphisms.
-Understanding the precise data of objects in $\Cocone(\B,\D)$ is an important aspect of the proof of \cref{thm:main theorem}.
+Since the objects in $\Cocone(\B,\D)$ are pseudofunctors, the commutativity in \cref{eq:cocone} and \cref{eq:cocone morphism} holds up to appropriate choices of natural isomorphisms.
+For example, the cocone condition in \cref{eq:cocone} implies that $C_1$ is naturally isomorphic to $C_0 \circ d_0$ and $C_0 \circ d_1$, and $C_2$ is naturally isomorphic to $C_1 \circ d_0$, $C_1 \circ d_1$, and $C_1 \circ d_2$, such that the choices of natural isomorphisms are themselves unique, meaning there is essentially a unique coherence in each cocone.
+Understanding the precise data of a cocone and the various coherences and unique properties thereof is the main step of the proof of \cref{thm:main theorem}.
 As this description is quite technical, it has been relegated to \cref{sec:pseudo diag}.

 \begin{rmk} For every bicategory $\B$, there is a $\B$-cocone taking values in $\biHH(\B)$, given by the maps into the colimit.
 As we observe below, this $\B$-cocone is universal, in the sense that every other $\B$-cocone factors through it. \end{rmk}